 Being a sideman musician means you get to work and meet a lot of artists on the road and at various events.
-Not so long ago I worked with Luke and discovered his passion for educating and most notably, his use of combining that his educational Youtube channel.
+Not so long ago I worked with Luke and discovered his passion for educating and most notably, his educational Youtube channel.
 Naturally, I wanted to know more about his work outside our conversations between sets.
 So this interview is an extension of those conversations with my best attempts at asking relevant questions for any musician looking at investing more time into Youtube.

 Outside of being a great educator, Luke is an honest communicator on and off the bandstand, with mature musical insight and a healthy sense of curiosity.
 Even if you’re not interested in using Youtube in any fashion, I encourage you to consider reading Luke’s concepts below, as his attention to detail is worth referencing when you next invest in any creative project.

 Can you please clearly outline all your current musical projects and professions which make up your life as a professional musician?